JÓVENES EN ACCIÓN

 EDUCATION SUPPORTS AND MENTORING

 All JEA youth also explore college and career options and plan for their future alongside a caring adult mentor.
 During their senior year, JEA youth work with their mentor on all aspects of the college application process, from drafting essays to submitting college applications and ultimately making enrollment decisions.
 All JEA youth also have access to homework help and tutoring as needed.
+Our mentoring activities are generously supported by Mass Mentoring Partnership.

 CIVIC ENGAGEMENT AND YOUTH ORGANIZING